SatyamAgrawal0810/Roten.x/README.md

 Prototype Development: Building an initial working model for testing.

-Testing & User Feedback: Collaborating with individuals who have speech impairments and prosthetic users to refine functionality.
+Testing & User Feedback: Collaborating with individuals who have speech impairments.

 Production & Deployment: Scaling the final version for commercial availability.